skrapeit/skrape.it/README.md

 ### Read the Docs
 You'll always find the latest documentation, release notes and examples regarding official releases at **[https://docs.skrape.it](https://docs.skrape.it)**.
 The README file you are reading right now provides example related to the latest master.
 Just use it [if you won't wait](#using-bleeding-edge-features-before-official-release) for latest changes to be released.
-If you don't want to read that much or just want to get a rough overview on how to use **skrape{it}**, you can have a look at the [Documentation by Example](#documentation-by-example) section.
+If you don't want to read that much or just want to get a rough overview on how to use **skrape{it}**, you can have a look at the [Documentation by Example](#documentation-by-example) section which refers to the current master.

 ### Installation